Charles F. Garcia to Take Helm as Colorado Bar’s 2014–15 President

 About the Colorado Bar Association

-The Colorado Bar Association is a voluntary bar association with more than 18,000 members—almost three-quarters of all attorneys in the state — founded in 1897.
-The bar provides opportunities for continuing education, volunteering and networking for those in the legal profession while upholding the standards of the bar.
-The bar likewise works to secure the efficient administration of justice, encourage the adoption of proper legislation and perpetuate the history of the profession and the memory of its members.
-For more information, visit cobar.org.
+The CBA, founded in 1897, is a voluntary bar association with more than 18,000 members—almost three-quarters of all attorneys in the state.
+The CBA provides opportunities for continuing education, volunteering for the legal and civic communities, and networking for those in the legal profession while upholding the standards of the bar.
+The CBA also works to secure the efficient administration of justice, encourage the adoption of proper legislation, and perpetuates the history of the profession and the memory of its members.
+For more information about the CBA, visit cobar.org.